stanonyime/pynojo/docs/source/devnotes.rst

 keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.

-To avoid confusion, unexpected behaviour or overuse of resource (exceeding the thread limit in the server configuration), do not use multithreading unless absolutely necessary.
+To avoid confusion, unexpected behavior or overuse of resource (exceeding the thread limit in the server configuration), do not use multithreading unless absolutely necessary.